-What is Cyanoacrylate Adhesive?
+What is Cyanoacrylate Glue?

 What are toughened CA adhesives?

-How can you extend the shelf life of a Cyanoacrylate?
+How can you extend the shelf life of a cyanoacrylate?

 What is blooming?

 When un-reacted cyanoacrylate particles evaporate, they react with moisture in the environment.
 When they fall back down they leave a whiteish residue behind.
 Though this residue does not significantly impact the bond, in some cases it can be displeasing to look at.
 In applications where blooming is detrimental to the finish, a low bloom cyanoacrylate is an option.

 How to remove super glue from bonded fingers?

 Inserting a toothpick, pen or pencil point into the bondline and rolling the item should be enough to inflict peel force and get your fingers free.
 If this doesn't work, acetone is one of the best at home solvents for cyanoacrylate.

 A cyanoacrylate can be applied either before or after applying your CA adhesive.
 These accelerators are useful in especially cold or dry conditions where quick bonding is required to increase the gap filling or cure speed.